colelawrence/decipad/apps/docs/docs/examples/personal.md

 <Card title="What is the right medicine dosage for a child?" img="https://user-images.githubusercontent.com/12210180/162471244-15b6b5ba-5ed3-45ee-a6e0-475d1b018053.png" notebook="https://alpha.decipad.com/n/VlKVyJVuK1rKveg7YLzpK?secret=JkHVzPOQKxmsSga-BObkK" description="How does the NHS calculate the right paracetamol dosage for a child under 6?
 Use this model to find out"></Card>

-<Card title="How does gravity work? " img="https://user-images.githubusercontent.com/12210180/162471244-15b6b5ba-5ed3-45ee-a6e0-475d1b018053.png" notebook="https://alpha.decipad.com/n/Q5sDRcpQ4lYSg84Hrs3gf?secret=Bf2nWPe5ZAuDJL9MEWP1L" description="How much force do you exert on earth?
+<Card title="How does gravity work?" img="https://user-images.githubusercontent.com/12210180/162471244-15b6b5ba-5ed3-45ee-a6e0-475d1b018053.png" notebook="https://alpha.decipad.com/n/Q5sDRcpQ4lYSg84Hrs3gf?secret=Bf2nWPe5ZAuDJL9MEWP1L" description="How much force do you exert on earth?
 Use this model to learn some physics fundamentals!"></Card>

+<Card title="How to make the perfect cup of coffee?" img="https://user-images.githubusercontent.com/12210180/162471244-15b6b5ba-5ed3-45ee-a6e0-475d1b018053.png" notebook="https://alpha.decipad.com/n/The-Perfect-Coffee-Drip-Brew-%3Aqi0EWqpCXpIq5b95aP1uj" description="Brewing coffee is a science.
+This Notebook will help you understand the math behind it and help you with some instructions to make drip coffee."></Card>

 </gridContainer>